-1652– During the Anglo-Dutch wars, when England planned to attack and thus constructed a wooden wall as a defence.
+1652– During the Anglo-Dutch wars, when England planned to attack and thus constructed a wooden wall as a defense.
 The wall featured cannons and extended between two gates.

 1837– Samuel Morse started a telegraph demonstration office on the Wall Street.
 The Brokers welcomed the telegraph and the area soon started filling with telegraph wires that allowed brokerages to communicate.